 customVar [x] where ‘x’ is the slot corresponding to the Optimizely experiment.
 The variable will be set with the Optimizely experiment followed by the variation you were bucketed into.

 Custom Var 1: label:'Optimizely_HomePage (1645002506)' value: Variant#1' scope:'2'

 Finished implementing this integration but need to troubleshoot, or noticing some discrepancies in the data?
 See our article on troubleshooting for more information!

 Have a question about integrating Optimizely with your Analytics Platform?
-Head over to the Optimizely Community to post a discussion and see what others are talking about.
+Head over to the Optimizely questions on Stack Overflow to post a discussion and see what others are talking about.